deficollective/defiscan/src/content/protocols/euler/euler.md

 For all adapters that point to chainlink price feeds (30%), a false price could be reported by the chainlink multisig exercising an upgrade on the price feeds.
 This could lead to wrong prices and _loss of user funds_.
 Their multisig does not comply with Security Council requirements.
 A complete analysis of Chainlink price feeds can be found in the dedicated [report](https://www.defiscan.info/protocols/chainlink-oracles/ethereum).

-Due to this high concentration on few counterparties, the Dependency Risk is assessed as _High_.
+Due to this high concentration on few counterparties, the _Autonomy_ Risk is assessed as _High_.

 > Autonomy score: High